zerasul/mdbook_en/3Architecture/architecture.md

 The Mega Drive's main memory, or program RAM, has a capacity of 64 Kb (8KB); it stores the program information and is also used to send the ROM information to the VRAM (through the DMA).

-The memory has a 16-bit word capacity (2x8bits) of PSRAM [^16] type , which has a latency of 190ns (5.263157 MHz frequency) with an access latency by the CPU of 200-263 ns.
+The memory has a 16-bit word capacity (2 x 8bits) of PSRAM [^16] type , which has a latency of 190ns (5.263157 MHz frequency) with an access latency by the CPU of 200-263 ns.
 The main memory bandwidth for 16 bit is 10.526314 MB/s.

 [^16]: PSRAM (Pseudostatic RAM) is a type of RAM memory that allows to have included in its circuitry everything necessary to refresh the memory and address it.